SCDTP social sciences funding

 - Visual representations of minority groups, activism and the everyday.
 Supervisory team: Dr Annabel Tremlett (University of Portsmouth) and Dr Aidan McGarry (University of Brighton) – contact – Annabel.email@example.com

 The above 4 projects do not require a project proposal as these are pre-approved projects.
 However, applicants are required to submit a personal statement of 500 words.

 To discuss your application and find out more about postgraduate programmes in Psychology and Area Studies at the University, please email the first supervisor as noted after each project title.

-Area Studies Open Call
+Area Studies Open Call (currently closed)

 The University’s Centre for European and International Studies Research (CEISR) brings together world leading research in Area Studies.

 There are more than 60 members of CEISR.
 Their research is organised into eight clusters: